-Current estimates suggest the age of sexual maturity is 45 to 50 years.
+Current estimates suggest the age of sexual maturity is 33 years.
 Females migrate huge distances between feeding grounds and nesting areas, but tend to follow coastlines rather than cross open water.

 An individual female nests approximately every 3 years, and lays 1-6 clutches of between 70 and 110 eggs.
 The incubation period lasts 50 to 70 days.

 Adult green turtles are the only truly herbivorous marine turtles.
 They feed mainly on seagrasses or algae, mostly in the tropics and subtropics.

 Mediterranean Sea, Northeast Atlantic Shelf Marine, Southern Australian Marine, Benguela Current, Humboldt Current, Agulhas Current, Western Australia Marine, Gulf of California, Galapagos Marine, Canary Current, Sulu-Sulawesi Seas, Bismarck-Solomon Seas, Banda-Flores Sea, Great Barrier Reef, Palau Marine, Andaman Sea, Arabian Sea, East African Marine, West Madagascar Marine, Mesoamerican Caribbean Reef, Greater Antillean Marine, Southern Caribbean Sea, Northeast Brazil Shelf Marine